Conditional Image Synthesis with Diffusion Models: A Survey: Condition integration in the sampling process

 \subsubsection{Decomposition-Based Noise Redefinition}

-This kind of methods construct novel diffusion process to recover image $\mathbf{x}$ from its partial measurement $\mathbf{c}$ in the noisy linear inverse problems as follows $\mathbf{c}=\boldsymbol{H}\mathbf{x}+\mathbf{n}$, where $\mathbf{H}$ is a known linear degradation matrix, $\mathbf{n} \sim \mathcal{N}\left(\mathbf{0}, \sigma_{\mathbf{c}}^2 \mathbf{I}\right)$ is an i.i.d. additive Gaussian noise with known variance.
-In practice, numerous restoration tasks including inpainting, super-resolution, colorization can be written in form of this noisy linear inverse problems.
-SVD Decomposition-based methods firstly perform SVD decomposition on the linear degradation matrix $\mathbf{H}$ to decouples the components in the measurement $\mathbf{c}$.
+Methods in this category construct novel diffusion processes to recover image $\mathbf{x}$ from its partial measurement $\mathbf{c}$ in the noisy linear inverse problems as follows $\mathbf{c}=\boldsymbol{H}\mathbf{x}+\mathbf{n}$, where $\mathbf{H}$ is a known linear degradation matrix, $\mathbf{n} \sim \mathcal{N}\left(\mathbf{0}, \sigma_{\mathbf{c}}^2 \mathbf{I}\right)$ is an i.i.d. additive Gaussian noise with known variance.
+In practice, numerous restoration tasks including inpainting, super-resolution and colorization can be written in the form of this noisy linear inverse problems.
+SVD Decomposition-based methods firstly perform SVD decomposition on the linear degradation matrix $\mathbf{H}$ to decouple the components in the measurement $\mathbf{c}$.
 Thereby, the components in measurement $\mathbf{c}$ on spectral space can be viewed as a noisy version of their counterparts derived from clean image $\mathbf{x}$.
 In order to incorporate the measurement $\mathbf{c}$ into the diffusion process while preventing the mismatch in noise-level caused by the noise in measurement $\mathbf{c}$, decomposition-based methods design a proper noise sequence to link the noise in the measurement $\mathbf{c}$ with the noise added in the standard diffusion process.
-It can be proven that the optimized unconditional denoising network pre-trained on the prior of clean image $\mathbf{x}$ is also the optimal solution for the variational objective of the designed novel diffusion process.
-Thereby, we can perform sampling process in the spectral space to recover clean image $\mathbf{x}$ from its noisy counterpart $\mathbf{c}$ based on pre-trained unconditional denoising network.
-SNIPS \cite{kawar2021snips} and DDRM \cite{kawar2022denoising} construct SVD decomposition-based novel diffusion process in spectral space based on the annealed Langevin dynamics framework provided by NCSN \cite{song2019ncsn} and the Markov chain diffusion process provided by DDPM \cite{ho2020ddpm} respectively.
+It can be proven that the optimized unconditional denoising network pre-trained on the prior of the clean image $\mathbf{x}$ is also the optimal solution for the variational objective of the designed novel diffusion process.
+Thereby, we can perform the sampling process in the spectral space to recover clean image $\mathbf{x}$ from its noisy counterpart $\mathbf{c}$ based on a pre-trained unconditional denoising network.
+SNIPS \citep{kawar2021snips} and DDRM \citep{kawar2022denoising} construct SVD decomposition-based novel diffusion process in the spectral space based on the annealed Langevin dynamics framework provided by NCSN \citep{song2019ncsn} and the Markov chain diffusion process provided by DDPM \citep{ho2020ddpm} respectively.